Public information

 4. Can reduce or even eliminate costs around implementing a REC system.

-Other REC standards, beyond the EECS, are the International REC Standard and the US REC system which is largely organized by United States laws and consumer regulations.
+Other REC standards, beyond the EECS, are the I-REC Standard and the US REC system which is largely organized by United States laws and consumer regulations.
 While many REC markets are large and highly regulated systems all REC markets start their development in a simple step-by-step process.
 It is a series of very small steps that create a valuable market for renewables producers in the country.

 EAC market in Europe and the EECS standard